rsandeep15/AnkiImageToDeck/README.md

 ## Gen AI Anki Connect

 ## Anki Sync
-- Feed an PDF that contains vocabulary words to ChatGPT to convert it to Foreign language & English Pair Anki Flashcards
+- Feed a PDF that contains vocabulary words to ChatGPT to convert it to Foreign language & English Pair Anki Flashcards

 ```
 python3 AnkiSync.py <Path to PDF> <Anki Deck Name>